oneconcern/datamon/docs/purge.md

 NOTE: running again the command will scratch the existing index and create an updated version.

+NOTE: the index is by default built in `./.datamon-index` in the current working directory.
+This location may be altered by using the `--local-work-dir` flag to the `datamon purge` commands.

 3. Delete all unused blobs
 ```
 datamon purge delete-unused [--context dev]